-When you’re looking at condos to buy in Minnesota, it’s exciting to imagine the view, lawn service and gym that you will have access to.
-But it’s important to remember that you’re paying for each of those amenities via monthly fees that you’ll owe to the condo complex’s homeowners’ association, or HOA.
+When looking for a condo to buy in Minnesota or Wisconsin, it can be exciting to imagine all the amazing amenities you could have access to in the future.
+But it’s also important to remember that condo owners pay for landscaping services, gym access and more, through monthly fees to the condo’s homeowners’ association, or HOA.

 Who controls what, within a condo?

 Before we dive into HOA fees, let’s discuss the details of living in a condo.
 There are two levels of control within a condo: the individual condo owners and the condo complex’s HOA.

 A condo buyer owns and is responsible for their private residential unit.
 This means that after walking through the doors of a condo, owners have the freedom to make design and maintenance decisions for their space, such as:

 - Upgrading appliances

 Then, each individual unit is surrounded by the complex’s commonly-owned property.
 In most cases, the HOA is responsible for the maintenance and repair of the jointly-owned spaces, including:

 - Amenities: Fitness facilities, pools and hot tubs